-- The walking foot can only be used with straight or zigzag stitch patterns.
-Do not sew reverse stitches with the walking foot. - When sewing with the walking foot, sew at a speed between slow and medium. - When using the walking foot, test sew on a scrap piece of leather or vinyl that is to be used in project to make sure foot does not leave any marks.
+- The walking foot can only be used with straight or zigzag stitch patterns with reinforcement stitches.
+For details, refer to "Stitch Setting Chart" in the "Basic operations" section. - When using the walking foot, test sew on a scrap piece of leather or vinyl that is to be used in project to make sure foot does not leave any marks.